2 US Navy sailors charged with providing sensitive military information to China | Law-Order

 It was unclear if federal officials were looking at other US sailors and if the investigation was ongoing.

-US Attorney Grossman said the charges reflect that China ''stands apart in terms of the threat that its government poses to the United States.
-China is unrivalled in its audacity and the range of its maligned efforts to subvert our laws''.

-He added that the US will use ''every tool in our arsenal to counter the threat and to deter China and those who have violated the rule of law and threaten our national security''.
+US Attorney Grossman said the charges reflect that China "stands apart in terms of the threat that its government poses to the United States.
+China is unrivaled in its audacity and the range of its maligned efforts to subvert our laws."
+He added that the US will use "every tool in our arsenal to counter the threat and to deter China and those who have violated the rule of law and threaten our national security."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)